eliyadei1/New-Computer-Configure/README.md

 5. Phase 2 (Domain Join)
 Log into Windows after the restart.
 The script will automatically pop up and prompt for UAC Admin approval (click Yes).
-Since the script remembers its state, it skips the installations and directly asks you to choose the domain type:
+It will force a time sync and directly ask you to choose the domain type:

 Type 1 for Entra ID (Azure AD).